 Description: The principles of ultrasound are studied.
 The student is introduced to basic equipment care and use.
-Procedures are performed
+Procedures are performed on small and large animals.

-Max credits per semester: 1 Max credits per degree: 1 Grading Option: Graded
+Credit Hours: 1 Max credits per semester: 1 Max credits per degree: 1 Grading Option: Graded